 The msg_type must be set to one of the following values:

+'''

 SUDO CONV PROMPT ECHO OFF

+'''

 Prompt the user for input with echo disabled; this is generally used for passwords.
-The reply will be stored in the replies array.
+The reply will be stored in the replies array, and it will never be NULL.